bozo10n/AstroScope/README.md

-# Space Viewer
+# Astro Scope

-The Space Viewer is a web-based platform for the collaborative exploration of high-resolution geological data, featuring both a 2D deep-zoom image viewer and an immersive 3D/VR moon terrain visualization.
+The Astro Scope is a web-based platform for the collaborative exploration of high-resolution geological data, featuring both a 2D deep-zoom image viewer and an immersive 3D/VR moon terrain visualization.
 It is designed for real-time teamwork, allowing multiple users to explore, annotate, and share findings simultaneously.

 ## Table of Contents
 - [Key Features](#key-features)